SUSE-Cloud/keystone-hybrid-backend/README.md

 You should try to see that user authentication works fine with the LDAP backend before trying on the hybrid backend.
 Also make sure that `keystone user-list` works using the LDAP identity backend.

-You will probably need to create new roles/tenants which reference the users in the LDAP backend, you have to remove a database Foreign Key constraint which disallows user_id values which are not present in the SQL backend.
+Remove the database Foreign Key constraint which disallows user_id values which are not present in the SQL backend:

 ```SQL
 $ pgsql keystone -U keystone -W